diffusor/taketake/README.md

 * Creation: [talkytime](https://diffusor.github.io/taketake/talkytime.html) facilitates audio tagging of your take
 * Download: [taketake.py](src/taketake.py) handles taking your take from your USB drive

-Many digital instruments don't maintain wallclock time.
+Many digital instruments don't maintain wall-clock (real-world) time.
 On these instruments, every take you record results in a file on your USB drive that is timestamped with some meaningless date and time.

 For example, some Casio digital pianos set the creation and last modified times to the same exact point in time.
 Roland pianos seem to reset to a